CYP27C1: Function in fish

 Despite being found in human skin, CYP27C1 is also found in other mammals, birds, fish and amphibians.
 CYP27C1 is responsible for shifting photosensitivity by converting vitamin A_{1} to vitamin A_{2} in the rhodopsin in fish eyes.
 In zebrafish and lamprey, CYP27C1 is expressed in the retinal pigment epithelium.
 The replacement of A_{1} by A_{2} broadens the range of the spectral absorption bandwidth and shifts the sensitivity towards red.
 This conversion also decreases photosensitivity.

 In Pacific salmonids in particular, Coho salmon parr shift vitamin A_{1}/A_{2} ratio in their rod visual pigments in accordance with temperature and day length.
 A_{2} increases during winter and decreases in summer.
-The increased density ofA_{2} in winter may reduce the parr's ability to see and respond to near-infrared light, as occurs in zebrafish, when there is less light availability.
+The increased density of A_{2} in winter may reduce the parr's ability to see and respond to near-infrared light, as occurs in zebrafish, when there is less light availability.
 The seasonal differences in retinal expression in rods are indicative of plasticity in spectral scope driven by environmental conditions.

 Similar shifts in vitamin A_{1} to A_{2} along with increased CYP7C1 expression in juvenile lampreys indicate that red-shifted vision is an ancestrally evolved mechanism that helped fish adapt to different spectral climates during ontogeny.
 Differences in expression of CYP27C1 in the same species of lamprey in different areas further support that CYP27C1 is used in sensory plasticity and offer insights into the evolutionary history of the function of CYP27C1.

 Recently, the gene sequence for CYP27C1 has been isolated, as least in goldfish.This gene is 540 amino acids long in Carassius auratus and has a GenBank reference number of XP-026113677.1.
 This length is similar to other CYP reductases and is an average length for a protein.